reallyinsane/mathan-latex-maven-plugin/README.md

 ---------|-----------|-------
 outputFormat|The desired output format.
-Can be either `dvi`, `ps` or `pdf`|`pdf` sourceDirectory|Where to find *.tex documents.|'src/main/tex` texBin|The bin directory of the tex distribution.|Searches on `PATH` environment. texFile|Name of the main *.tex file to use| defaults to a single .tex file found in `sourceDirectory` latexSteps|The latex commands to execute to generate the output document.|This is `latex` for `dvi`, `latex,dvips` for `ps` and `pdflatex` for `pdf`. buildSteps|The build steps executed for a single document.
+Can be either `dvi`, `ps` or `pdf`|`pdf` sourceDirectory|Where to find *.tex documents.|'src/main/tex` texBin|The bin directory of the tex distribution.|Searches on `PATH` environment and looks for system property `texBin` texFile|Name of the main *.tex file to use| defaults to a single .tex file found in `sourceDirectory` latexSteps|The latex commands to execute to generate the output document.|This is `latex` for `dvi`, `latex,dvips` for `ps` and `pdflatex` for `pdf`. buildSteps|The build steps executed for a single document.
 The keyword `LaTeX` defines all steps configured with `latexSteps`|`LaTeX`, `bibtex`, `makeindex`, `makeindexnomencl`, `LaTeX`, `LaTeX`